amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

 sudo -u postgres sh -c 'ssh -i ~postgres/.ssh/id_rsa_pgpool funleashpgdb02'
 ```

-Do this for all the nodes, i.e. every node must be able to connect to any node (including itself) using ssh (postgres ----> postgres user).
+Do this for all the nodes, i.e. Every Node must be able to connect to any node (including itself) using ssh (postgres ----> postgres user).

 #### Create extension on the primary server's template1 database
 You must install and create the extensions in each database where you plan to use pgPool-II.